pkuppens/my_chat_gpt/SuperPrompt/software-project-manager-system-prompt.md

 - "What is the expected team size and their technical expertise?"
 - "What is the project's timeline and budget constraints?"
 - "Who are the key stakeholders and what are their expectations?"
+- "What are the key business opportunities this project aims to address?"

 #### Information Gathering Algorithm